 Campaign Finance ReformOut-of-control campaign spending has reached a truly dangerous level in our country.
 Our country’s very future is at risk unless we achieve significant campaign finance reform.
 Special interests exert far too much power in Washington.

 The opportunity for ordinary Americans with talent and dedication to win elections in our country is steadily disappearing.
-In 1982, the average race for the U.S. House of Representatives cost $265,000, according to the Federal Elections Commission.
-Now it’s well over a million dollars—at a minimum!
-Also, special interests and wealthy contributions exercise far too much influence over government and the legislative process.
-The American people, not deep-pocketed special interests, should have the access and influence in Washington.
+In 1982, the average race for the U.S. House seat cost $265,000, according to the Federal Elections Commission.
+Now a contested race will cost well over a million dollars, depending on the media market.

 H.Con.Res.
-6 expresses the sense of Congress that the U.S. Supreme Court misinterpreted the First Amendment to the Constitution in the case of Buckley v.
-Valeo, which equated campaign spending with free speech.
-The bill was referred to the House Judiciary Committee.
+6. Re Buckley v.
+Valeo.
+This resolution expresses the sense of Congress that the U.S. Supreme Court misinterpreted the First Amendment in the case of Buckley v.
+Valeo when it equated campaign spending with free speech.
+It has been referred to the Judiciary Committee.

 H.R.
 195. Ethics in Foreign Lobbying Act of 2013.
 Congresswoman Kaptur’s bill would prohibit contributions and expenditures by multi-candidate political committees that are controlled by foreign-owned corporations.
 The bill was referred jointly to House Administration and the Judiciary Committee.